 If you’re into fresh herbs you know how costly they are at the store.
-They are good for just a small amount of time and then you throw them away and end up buying again for the next recipe.
-Consider this, grow your own.
-Here in Arizona, you really can grow herb plants most of the year because of our beautiful weather.
+The fresh herbs are good for just a small amount of time and then have to be thrown away.
+Only to be bought fresh again for the next recipe.
+Consider this, grow your own herb garden.
+Here in Arizona, you can grow herb plants most of the year because of our beautiful weather.

 Tips for growing the healthiest fresh herbs